chaoss/metrics/RELEASING.md

+## RELEASING CHAOSS METRICS ##

 This document provides requirements for releasing CHAOSS metrics.
+These steps

 1) Metrics must be associated with a CHAOSS working group
 2) Metrics must be associated with a working group focus area